-English majors enroll in six courses (three courses per semester): typically, five in Anglophone literature and one in another subject.
-This other subject area could be a course in film, which can count either as a Drama course or an English course; we encourage students to look seriously at the film courses offered in the English department and the College of Humanities, as film studies is one of the College’s particular strengths.
+English majors typically enroll in several English courses and one in another subject.
+This other subject area could be a course in film, which can count either as a drama course or an English course; we encourage students to look seriously at the film courses offered in the English department and the College of Humanities as film studies is one of the College’s particular strengths.

 The grades that English majors receive in their English courses are included in their Kenyon grade point averages.
 Courses in departments other than English must be taken for a grade, and while that grade will appear on the Kenyon transcript, it will not be calculated into the cumulative average.
 Grades are based on a scale of 0-100, with 40 being the threshold for failing and 70 being the threshold for an A grade at Kenyon.
 See grade conversion chart (PDF) for more information.